wildmountainfarms/solarthing/other/docs/quickstart.md

 sudo systemctl start solarthing # Start the service now
 ```
 If you do not have systemd on your system or did not install the service, you can run solarthing manually by running `java -jar solarthing.jar config/base.json`.
 You may have to use `sudo`

+### Run Without systemd service
+If you don't want to run the systemd service, or just want immediate feedback in your terminal,
+you can run `sudo ./solarthing.sh` or run `sudo java -jar solarthing.jar config/base.json` (both assume
+that your base config is named `base.json` and is located in the `config` directory.)